abgnpr/C-notes/1 Intro.md

   Double-precision floating point

 In addition, there are a number of qualifiers that can be applied to these basic types.

 - `short` and `long`

   These apply to integers and provide different lengths of integers where possible.
-E.g. `short int i;` `long int c`;
+E.g. `short int i;` `long int c;`

   The word `int` can be omitted in such declarations.
+So the above examples can be written as `short i;` `long c;`

 - `signed` and `unsigned`

   These may be applied to `char` or integer.

-  - `unsigned` numbers are always positive or zero, and obey the laws of arithmetic modulo 2n, where *n* is the number of bits in the type.
+  - `unsigned` numbers are always positive or zero, and obey the laws of arithmetic modulo 2^n^, where *n* is the number of bits in the type.
-  - Plain chars may be signed or unsigned, but printable chars are always positive.
+  - Plain chars may be `signed` or `unsigned`, but printable chars are always positive.

 - `long double` specifies extended-precision floating point.

 Here's a list of all the data types available in C.